Inaburra Learner Profile

 World Class Teaching Practice

 Academic staff at Inaburra are not only dedicated to students and their learning but also to developing themselves professionally and implementing global best practice.
 Our Teaching, Learning and Innovation team consists of Karen Lymn, Lyndal Tait and Chris Smith along with the Learning and Enrichment Team.
 Both work alongside our academic staff building our Teachers’ individual and collective capacity for continuous and sustainable professional improvement.

 As our mission statement articulates, Inaburra exists to be a Christ-centred learning community.
 Teachers and staff hold to a Christian world-view and events such as Mission Week, religious forums and Bible studies are part of the fabric of the school.
 Our founding church, the Menai Baptist Church, also continues to be actively involved in serving the school through a range of initiatives.

 Inaburra has built a strong reputation for its commitment to student welfare.
-School families are supported by a collaborative network of teachers, peer group leaders, Year Advisors, Home Group leaders, welfare and counselling staff who are all focussed on each student’s individual well-being.
+School families are supported by a collaborative network of teachers, peer group leaders, Year Advisors, Home Group Leaders, welfare and counselling staff who are all focused on each student’s individual well-being.

 Creative and Performing Arts

 Music, Visual Arts, Dance and Drama have developed as prominent pillars of the school.
 Inaburra provides a range of programs that are supported by excellent tutors, teachers and in some cases alumni.
 The music program typically includes performances in the Performing Arts Centre, various outdoor venues and international music tours.
 Dance, Drama and Visual Arts students also have many opportunities to showcase their talents.

 Since Inaburra’s inception, the study of media has continued to be one of the key pillars of the school.
 A fully functional TV and recording studio has enabled students to pursue successful careers in media.
 Students acquire skills in sound recording, video production and camera work using high quality equipment.